-Suffering from cancer and diabetes, a Virginia inmate died of covid-19 just months before his release
+Suffering from cancer and diabetes, a Virginia inmate died of covid-19 just months before his release date

 covid-19, he previously said in a statement.
 His sister said he succumbed to the illness on Sunday.

 Asmar is among 18 inmates at the Deerfield Corrections Center to die of covid-19 in what is the largest outbreak in Virginia’s prison system.
-Officials said 733 inmates have tested positive for the novel coronavirus at the southeastern Virginia facility which is home to many of the state’s geriatric prisoners.
+Officials said 733 inmates have tested positive for the novel coronavirus at the southeastern Virginia facility, which is home to many of the state’s geriatric prisoners.

 Asmar’s family and advocates for prisoners say the case shows the state has moved too slowly to release the most vulnerable prisoners to stem the spread of covid-19 and failed to safeguard those that remain inside.
 Corrections officials contend they have worked rigorously to do both.

-Maudie Howell, Asmar’s sister, said she wrote five letters on his behalf seeking early release, State Sen. Joe Morrissey (D) pressed for it and the ACLU of Virginia recently highlighted Asmar’s plight — all to no avail.
+Maudie Howell, Asmar’s sister, said she wrote five letters on his behalf seeking early release, State Sen. Joe Morrissey (D) pressed for it and the American Civil Liberties Union of Virginia recently highlighted Asmar’s plight — all to no avail.

 “It almost feels like they took my heart and cut it out,” Howell said.
 “It’s just unbelievable for somebody to allow people to just die in a prison.
 I don’t understand that.”